KastnerRG/Read_the_docs/docs/project2.5.rst

 4) PYNQ Demo
 ------
 Again, the final task integrates the phase detector onto a PYNQ.
 Implement the receiver design on the board.
-This process is mostly similar to your third lab (Axistream Multiple DMAs), but you will need to modify your HLS code for the streaming interface.
+This process is mostly similar to :doc:`Lab: Axistream Multiple DMAs<axidmas>`, but you will need to modify your HLS code for the streaming interface.

 You also should see these outputs: